US troops were injured in Iran missile attack despite Pentagon initially saying there were no casualties - KTVZ

 Asked about the apparent discrepancy, a Defense official told CNN, “That was the commander’s assessment at the time.
 Symptoms emerged days after the fact, and they were treated out of an abundance of caution.”

-“We corrected the record today,” Jonathan Hoffman, the chief Pentagon spokesman, told CNN.
-The Office of the Secretary of Defense “learned about these injuries today and directed a statement go out immediately.”

-Later on Thursday night, Capt.
-Bill Urban — the spokesperson for US Central Command, which oversees troops in the Middle East — said eight individuals were transported to Landstuhl Regional Medical Center in Germany and three were sent to Camp Arifjan in Kuwait for “follow-on screening.”
+After this story published, Capt.
+Bill Urban — the spokesperson for US Central Command, which oversees troops in the Middle East — said the military had learned after the attack that 11 individuals were injured — eight were transported to Landstuhl Regional Medical Center in Germany and three were sent to Camp Arifjan in Kuwait for “follow-on screening.”

 “As a standard procedure, all personnel in the vicinity of a blast are screened for traumatic brain injury, and if deemed appropriate are transported to a higher level of care,” Urban said in a statement.
 “All soldiers in the immediate blast area were screened and assessed per standard procedure, according to the Defense Department. … When deemed fit for duty, the service members are expected to return to Iraq following screening.”

-Note: UPDATE: This story has been updated with additional information on the attack and a statement from US Central Command.